ianhomer/wezterm.nvim/README.md

 ## Thanks

-Inspiration and influence from <https://github.com/numToStr/Navigator.nvim>.
+Inspiration and influence from <https://github.com/numToStr/Navigator.nvim>, background on the WezTerm configuration documented at <https://adaptivekind.com/wezterm-terminal-config/>.